Funmoring46/FunmorningTransit/docs/stations/kuangzhen.md

 ## History

-Named after the village nearby, it had many renovations until is was partially completed around the middle of September.
+Named after the village nearby, it had many renovations until the first floor was completed around the middle of September.

 ## Gallery